weiping-playnext/Zenject/README.md

     * [Modest 3D](http://www.modest3d.com/editor) (WebGL, WebPlayer, PC) - An IDE to allow users to quickly and easily create procedural training content
     * [Modest 3D Explorer](http://www.modest3d.com/explorer) (WebGL, WebPlayer, iOS, Android, PC, Windows Store) - A simple editor to quickly create a 3D presentation with some number of slides

+* **<a id="circular-dependency-error"></a>I keep getting errors complaining about circular reference!
+How to address this?**

+If two classes are injected into each other and both classes use contructor injection, then obviously it is not possible for zenject to create both of these classes.
+However, what you can do instead is switch to use method injection or field/property injection instead.
+Or, alternatively, you could use the <a href="#just-in-time-resolve">Lazy<> construct</a>

 ## <a id="cheatsheet"></a>Cheat Sheet